This homemade salted caramel recipe is not only easy to make, it is super quick too!

 - Cook the caramel until it has thickened slightly, but not too thick.
 The sauce will thicken considerably as it cools down.

-- Sprinkle a pinch of salt into the plain caramel.
+- Sprinkle the salt into the plain caramel.
 Stir and pour it into a small jar.
 Keep the caramel refrigerated.
 Once chilled, the salted caramel will be very thick.
 To soften it, heat up the caramel for a few seconds in a microwave or double boil until it reaches drizzling consistency.

 - The salted caramel will thicken considerably after it has completely cooled down to room temperature.